hoangmyit/ExpenseVault/memory-bank/activeContext.md

-# ExpenseVault Active Context

-## Current Development Focus

-The project is currently in active development, with a focus on establishing the core infrastructure and implementing basic expense tracking functionality.

-## Recently Completed Work

-- Set up CLEAN architecture with domain, application, infrastructure, and presentation layers
-- Implemented Entity Framework Core with SQL Server
-- Created base entity models (Expense, Category, CategoryGroup)
-- Implemented MediatR for CQRS pattern
-- Added authentication and authorization with Identity
-- Set up basic API endpoints with Swagger documentation
-- Created initial React frontend with Tailwind and DaisyUI

-## Current Sprint Goals

-- Implementing full CRUD operations for expenses
-- Enhancing category management
-- Improving user authentication flow
-- Setting up basic reporting functionality

-## Key Decisions Made

-- Using Clean Architecture for maintainability and testability
-- Implementing CQRS with MediatR for scalability
-- Using Entity Framework Core for data access
-- Selecting React 19 with TypeScript for frontend development
-- Adopting Tailwind CSS with DaisyUI for UI components

-## Current Challenges

-- Ensuring proper separation of concerns across layers
-- Optimizing query performance for financial reporting
-- Balancing feature richness with simplicity in the UI
-- Implementing proper authorization for multi-user scenarios

-## Team Focus Areas

-- Backend: Implementing core domain functionality and data persistence
-- Frontend: Building responsive UI components and state management
-- DevOps: Setting up proper CI/CD pipeline
-- Testing: Ensuring code quality through automated tests
+# Active Context: ExpenseVault

+## Current Sprint Focus

+The team is currently focused on implementing core expense tracking functionality, with emphasis on:

+1. Expense entry and management features
+2. Category management system
+3. Basic reporting and visualization
+4. Authentication and user management

+## Recent Work Completed

+- Established Clean Architecture project structure with domain-driven design
+- Implemented basic authentication with JWT tokens and refresh capabilities
+- Created core domain models for expenses, categories, and accounts
+- Set up basic CRUD operations for categories
+- Configured Entity Framework Core with SQL Server
+- Initialized React frontend with Vite and TypeScript

+## Key Decisions

+### Architecture Decisions

+- **Clean Architecture**: Adopted to maintain separation of concerns and testability
+- **CQRS Pattern**: Implemented using MediatR for clear separation of reads and writes
+- **JWT Authentication**: Selected for stateless authentication with refresh token rotation
+- **Entity Framework Core**: Chosen as ORM for data access with code-first approach

+### Frontend Decisions

+- **React 19**: Selected for UI development with functional components and hooks
+- **TypeScript**: Required for all frontend code to ensure type safety
+- **Tailwind & DaisyUI**: Adopted for styling and component library
+- **Vite**: Selected as build tool for faster development experience

+### Backend Decisions

+- **.NET 8**: Selected for backend development
+- **ASP.NET Core**: Used for API development with controller-based endpoints
+- **FluentValidation**: Implemented for robust request validation
+- **Swagger/OpenAPI**: Used for API documentation and testing

+## Current Technical Challenges

+1. **Performance Optimization**: Ensuring efficient handling of large expense datasets
+2. **Security Implementation**: Finalizing security best practices for financial data
+3. **Data Modeling**: Refining relationships between expenses, categories, and accounts
+4. **UI/UX Refinement**: Improving user experience for expense entry workflows

+## Team Collaboration

+- Backend and frontend teams working collaboratively on feature implementation
+- Daily stand-ups to coordinate development efforts
+- Code reviews required for all pull requests
+- Documentation updated alongside code changes

 ## Next Steps

-- Complete expense management features
+1. Complete implementation of expense management features
+2. Enhance reporting capabilities with charts and filters
+3. Implement user preference settings
+4. Add export functionality for reports and data
-- Implement budget planning functionality
+5. Begin work on budget planning features

+## Open Questions

+- How should recurring expenses be modeled?
+- What level of granularity is needed for expense categorization?
+- How should we approach multiple currency support?
-- Add data visualization for financial reporting
+- What additional security measures are needed for financial data?
-- Enhance user settings and preferences
-- Set up file attachment for receipts

-## Immediate Tasks

-- Finish category CRUD operations
-- Implement expense entry forms
-- Create dashboard components
-- Enhance authorization rules

-## Last Updated

-{{ current_date }}
+**Last Updated:** May 25, 2025